-Interested applicants must meet the pre-application deadline listed in the Multifamily Application Instructions: Consolidated RFP and HTC Rounds 1 and 2, which can be found in Minnesota Housing's Customer Portal.
-Minnesota Housing will review pre-applications and inform applicants whether their proposed ICT is approved for the ICT preference prior to the full application deadline.
+Interested applicants must meet the pre-application deadline listed in the Multifamily Application Instructions: Consolidated RFP and HTC Rounds 1 and 2.
+Minnesota Housing will review preapplications and inform applicants whether their proposed ICT is approved for the ICT preference prior to the full application deadline.